noahpresler/React-Tutorial/README.md

 Nice work!

 # Step 6: Adding New Memes [(codepen)](http://codepen.io/noahpresler/pen/EZRNEd?editors=1010 )
 Really great - your meme componenet is done.
-Next, let's make this feed more dynamic by heading back to the App componenet.
+Next, let's make this feed more dynamic by heading back to the App component.

 We will now add a button which onClick will add a new random meme to our feed.